-4 PRE-SCHOOL CENTRES AND SCHOOLS
+4. PRE-SCHOOL CENTRES AND SCHOOLS

-- 4.1.
-This section presents an overview of the performance of Perth and Kinross Council's pre-school centres, including partner providers, and schools inspected by Education Scotland and reported to the Executive Sub Committee of Lifelong Learning Committee up to 25 March 2019. - 4.2.
-For the 2017/18 and the part of 2018/19 reported, 10 pre-school centres (including partner providers), 8 primary schools and one secondary school were inspected. - 4.3.
-Of the 36 pre-school quality indicators inspected during the above period, 2 received 'Weak' grading, 9 were graded as 'Satisfactory', 15 were deemed 'Good' and 10 received 'Very Good'.
-A combined summary of achievement (2016/17 to date) is shown in Appendix D. - 4.4.
-Of the 26 primary school quality indicators inspected during the above period, 1 received 'Weak' grading, 7 were graded as 'Satisfactory', 5 were deemed 'Good', 11 received 'Very Good' and 2 were rated 'Excellent'.
+- 4.1 This section presents an overview of the performance of Perth and Kinross Council's pre-school centres, including partner providers, and schools inspected by Education Scotland and reported to the Executive Sub Committee of Lifelong Learning Committee up to 23 March 2020. - 4.2 For 2018/19 and the part of 2019/20 reported, 6 pre-school centres (including partner providers), 10 primary schools and 2 secondary schools were inspected. - 4.3 Of the 20 pre-school quality indicators inspected during the above period, 2 received 'Weak' gradings, 3 were graded as 'Satisfactory', 6 were deemed 'Good' and 9 received 'Very Good'.
+A combined summary of achievement (2016/17 to date) is shown in Appendix D. - 4.4 Of the 30 primary school quality indicators inspected during the above period, 1 received a 'Weak' grading, 5 were graded as 'Satisfactory', 16 were deemed 'Good' and 8 received 'Very Good'.
+A combined summary of achievement (2016/17 to date) is shown in Appendix D. - 4.5 Of the 6 secondary school quality indicators inspected during the above period, 1 received a 'Weak' grading and 5 were graded as 'Satisfactory'.
 A combined summary of achievement (2016/17 to date) is shown in Appendix D.

-- 4.5.
-Performance against comparator Local Authorities and Scotland is shown in Appendix E. A fuller benchmarking of inspection results from August 2016 will be built up over time as the new inspection regime is implemented.
-Perth and Kinross consistently outperforms both the comparator group of local authorities and the Scotland average across both the Primary and pre-school sectors, particularly when looking only at indicators graded as Very Good or better.
-However these figures figures do represent relatively small numbers of inspections and should be viewed with some caution. - 4.6.
-A public meeting is held after the publication of the initial inspection letter.
+- 4.6 Performance against comparator Local Authorities, and Scotland, is shown in Appendix E. Perth and Kinross consistently outperforms both the comparator group of local authorities and the Scotland average across both the primary and pre-school sectors, particularly when looking only at indicators graded as Very Good or better.
+However, these figures do represent relatively small numbers of inspections and should be viewed with some caution.
+There is not currently sufficient data available on secondary inspections to allow for benchmarking. - 4.7 A public meeting is held after the publication of the initial inspection letter.
 Parents, the local elected members and members of the Lifelong Learning Committee are invited to the meeting providing them with the opportunity to discuss the findings of the report and to be consulted on the areas for improvement to be taken forward.
-Where further inspection activity is carried out, Education Scotland will report publicly to parents and stakeholders. - 4.7.
-Areas for improvement identified during an inspection are addressed through a school action plan.
-Progress against the plan is monitored and a report prepared for parents/carers (and is also shared with the Area Lead Officer) within one year of the report being published. - 4.8.
-Inspection reports are scrutinised by members of the Executive Sub-Committee of the Lifelong Learning Committee.
-Where a school has not been evaluated as good or better, members may choose to further scrutinise the progress made. - 4.9.
-In addition to Education Scotland inspections, support for improvement is provided to pre-school centres and schools through the School Improvement Framework.
+Where further inspection activity is carried out, Education Scotland will report publicly to parents and stakeholders. - 4.8 Areas for improvement identified during an inspection are addressed through a school action plan.
+Progress against the plan is monitored and a report prepared for parents/carers (and is also shared with the Area Lead Officer) within one year of the report being published. - 4.9 Inspection reports are scrutinised by members of the Executive Sub-Committee of the Lifelong Learning Committee.
+Where a school has not been evaluated as good or better, members may choose to further scrutinise the progress made. - 4.10 In addition to Education Scotland inspections, support for improvement is provided to pre-school centres and schools through the School Improvement Framework.
 A range of school specific information is submitted by all schools to Education Services in relation to performance management, planning for improvement and self-evaluation leading to improvements.
-Education Services staff use this information to work with headteachers to determine the nature and frequency of support/challenge visits that will be appropriate for each school over the course of any session. - 4.10.
-School visits form the core of the school improvement framework and take the form of one or more of the following over a planned four year programme: - School improvement visit; - Learning and achievement visit; and - An extended learning and achievement visit.
+Education Services staff use this information to work with headteachers to determine the nature and frequency of support/challenge visits that will be appropriate for each school over the course of any session. - 4.11 School visits form the core of the school improvement framework and take the form of one or more of the following over a planned four-year programme: - School improvement visit; - Learning and achievement visit; and - An extended learning and achievement visit.